nickwilcox/autovec_demo/post.md

 Unfortunately if we check the [assembly output](https://godbolt.org/z/UPUWL1) of the compiler it looks very similar to our first attempt.
 The loop body still uses the `mulss` to perform a single multiply at a time, and there is still a check on the bounds for each access of the destination slice.

+Because the compiler has produced almost the same assembly we won't benchmark this function.

 ### Third Attempt
-The way we index the destination slice is too complicated for the compiler to prove that all accesses are in bounds.
+The way we index the destination slice must be too complicated for the compiler to prove that all accesses are in bounds.

 It's worth taking a step back and thinking about what the destination indexing code is expressing: The destination slice is twice as long as the input slice, where even indexed value represent the left channel of the signal, and odd indexed values represent the right channel.